Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 What kind of form you use is up to you.
-You’ll use dedicated landing page if you’re directing traffic directly to the lead magnet.
+You’ll use a dedicated landing page if you’re directing traffic directly to the lead magnet.
 Landing pages also work well for high-value offers that need to be pitched aggressively.

 Opt-in forms work better for lead magnets that are related to the on-page content.
-For example, the lead magnet in the form I shared above is about the same topic as the page itself - team building activities.
+For example, the lead magnet in the form I shared above is about the same topic as the page itself - team-building activities.

 More often than not, you’ll want to use both opt-in and landing page forms.